MARKANTONY04/project3_django/README.md

-The booking confirmation user story has been fully met as once users make a booking they receive a confirmation message that there booking has been registered after making a booking/reservation.
+The booking confirmation user story has been fully met as once users make a booking they receive a confirmation message that there booking has been registered after making a booking/reservation with CRUD features.

 The home page user story has been fully met as there is a home page with information about the bistro, which also directs the user to the other areas of the site.
-The home page is also the first pgae the users come across meaning they will first understand the purpose of the site and then be able to use the rest of the site effectively after understanding it’s purpose.
+The home page is also the first page the users come across meaning they will first understand the purpose of the site and then be able to use the rest of the site effectively after understanding it’s purpose.